stefanmintert/ep_xmlexport/README.md

     http://<hostPort>/p/<padName>/<revision>/export/xml?pretty=true

 Pretty prints XML with the help of [pretty-data](https://www.npmjs.com/package/pretty-data). pretty-data is an optional dependency in package.json.
 If it's installed, you can use it.
-Otherwise the pretty=true argument has no effect.
+Otherwise the `pretty=true` argument has no effect.

+I suggest to use pretty printing only for debugging purposes.
+It might insert some probably unwanted whitespace.

 ### Response